 30 Businesses That are “Recession-Proof”

 In fact, cafes and coffee shops more or less maintained business as usual even during the 2008 recession.
-In a 2009 article, the journalist explains, “The affordability of the café has long been its strongest suit, regardless of the economy.
-It’s a great spot to have a date, read a book, do work, get a bite to eat … Do we have an equally versatile public space in the U.S. today?”
+In a 2009 article, the journalist explains, “The affordability of the cafe has long been its strongest suit, regardless of the economy.
+It’s a great spot to have a date, read a book, do work, get a bite to eat,”.

 During a recession, people are likely to cut back on expensive drinking options but that doesn’t mean they stop drinking altogether.
 Wine, liquor, and beer suppliers can still thrive during a recession; in 2009, sales of wine and bar revenues went down, but wholesale of beer, wine and liquor stayed the same.